-I am an avid sportsman, having played rugby to a high standard for a number of years in the UK and in Abu Dhabi.
-I also have a passion for travel and try to document all my adventures.
+This is me: I am an avid sportsman, having played rugby to a high standard for a number of years in the UK and in Abu Dhabi.
+Also, I have a passion for travel and try to document all my adventures.

 It is important for me to stress that I am by no means perfect and I am only human, therefore it is only natural for me to go through my own fitness struggles.
-I will stress later in this post that I love food and so I often find it difficult to stick to my clean eating regime and frequently find that social plans can interrupt my fitness goals.
+I love food and so I often find it difficult to stick to my clean eating regime and frequently find that social plans can interrupt my fitness goals.
 I have recently let myself slip from my normal standards, predominantly due to not measuring progress and planning well enough.
 This is about to change.